 Surrey City Hall Event

 This year’s entertainment schedule for the Centre Stage is below.
-Exact details, however, are subject to change.
+Exact details, however, were subject to change.

 Saturday, July 12th